 For those of you curious about WHOLE30.
 What is it?
 Who should do it?
 Etc.

-Whole 30 is a 30 day elimination diet (like sugar, grains, dairy and legumes).
-It’s purpose is find out which foods are having negative impact on your health and to remedy that.
+Whole 30 is a 30-day elimination diet (like sugar, grains, dairy, and legumes).
+Its purpose is to find out which foods are having a negative impact on your health and to remedy that.

 “Think of it as a short-term nutritional reset, designed to help you put an end to unhealthy cravings and habits, restore a healthy metabolism, heal your digestive tract, and balance your immune system.” – Whole30 Program

 Tuna noodle casserole.
 Did your mom make it?
 Would you try the zucchini casserole instead?
 You should.
 REALLY!